clarino/corona/korona20/README.md

-# korona20 / corona21
+# korona20

 Analysis of corona compounds from the Norwegian Newspaper Corpus by Koenraad De Smedt, University of Bergen.

-## Two version are available, each in its directory:
+## Two versions are available:

-- korona20 covers a period from January 9, 2020 until May 26, 2020.
+- **korona20** covers a period from January 9, 2020 until May 26, 2020.
 These data are described and analyzed in: De Smedt, Koenraad.
 2020.
 “Smittsomme Koronaord.”
 Oslo Studies in Language 11 (2): 59–73. https://doi.org/10.5617/osla.8488.

-- corona21 covers a period from January 9, 2020 until March 8, 2021.
+- **corona21** covers a period from January 9, 2020 until March 8, 2021.
 These data will be described in
 a forthcoming paper.

 All files contain items occurring as the second part of compounds